Where the Spirit of the Lord Is Part 1

 Second, where the Spirit of the Lord is, there is the power of evangelism.

-The Day of Pentecost reveals that the Holy Spirit uses and blesses two primary methods of evangelism.
+of Pentecost reveals that the Holy Spirit uses and blesses two primary methods of evangelism.

 The first method is personal witnessing.